hashgraph/hedera-block-node/server/docs/design/block-persistence.md

 This type of storage implementation persists `Block`s to a local filesystem.
 A`Block` is persisted as a file containing all the `BlockItem`s that comprise the given `Block`.
-This storage options has a root directory.
+This storage option has a root directory.
 The root directory is the directory that contains all the subdirectories containing actual block data.
 A specific `Block` is stored as a file, resolved under the storage root by utilizing a `trie` structure.
 The name of the file is the respective `Block`'s `BlockNumber`.
-Optionally, the `Block` can be file is the respective `Block`'s `BlockNumber`.
-The `Block` can be compressed before being written to storage and, the `Block`s can be archived periodically in batches of configurable size.
+Each `Block` can be compressed before being written to storage, and the `Block`s can be archived periodically in batches of configurable size.
 Both compression and archive are optional.

 #### Trie Structure & Algorithm for Block Path Resolution